rheilmayr/ibs/README.md

 # ibs
 Tools to clean and analyze IBS data.
-Collaboration between MCC, UCSB and UH.
+Collaboration between researchers at MCC, UCSB and UH.